mikewest/internetdrafts/prefixed-cookies/draft.md

 After step 10 of the current algorithm, the cookies flags are set.
 Insert the following steps to perform the prefix checks this document specifies:

-11. If the `cookie-name` begins with the string "$Origin-", then:
+11. If the `cookie-name` begins with the string "$Secure-" or "$Host-", abort these steps and ignore the cookie entirely unless both of the following conditions are true:

+     *   The cookie's `secure-only-flag` is `true`

-    1. If the `scheme` component of the `request-uri` denotes a "secure" protocol (as determined by the user agent), and the cookie's `secure-only-flag` is `false`, abort these steps and ignore the cookie entirely.
+     *   `request-uri`'s `scheme` component denotes a "secure" protocol (as determined by the user agent)

-    2. If the cookie's `host-only-flag` is `false`, abort these steps and ignore the cookie entirely.

-    3. If the cookie's `path` is not "/", abort these steps and ignore the cookie entirely.

-12. If the `cookie-name` begins with the string "$Secure-", and the cookie's `secure-only-flag` is `false`, abort these steps and ignore the cookie entirely.
+12. If the `cookie-name` begins with the string "$Host-", abort these steps and ignore the cookie entirely unless the following conditions are

-13. If the `cookie-name` begins with the string "$SecureOrigin-", then:

-    1. If the  cookie's `secure-only-flag` is `false`, abort these steps and ignore the cookie entirely.

-    2. If the cookie's `host-only-flag` is `false`, abort these steps and ignore the cookie entirely.

-    3. If the cookie's `path` is not "/", abort these steps and ignore the cookie entirely.
+     true:

+     *   The cookie's `host-only-flag` is `true`

+     *   The cookie's `path` is "/"

 # Aesthetic Considerations

 Prefixes are ugly. :(

 # Security Considerations

+## Secure Origins Only

+It would certainly be possible to extend this scheme to non-secure origins (and an earlier draft of this document did exactly that).
+User agents, however, are slowly moving towards a world where features with security implications are available only over secure transport (see {{SECURE-CONTEXTS}},
+{{POWERFUL-FEATURES}}, and {{DEPRECATING-HTTP}}).
+This document follows that trend, limiting exciting new cookie properties to secure transport in order to ensure that user agents can make claims which middlemen will have a hard time violating.

+To that end, note that the requirements listed above mean that prefixed cookies will be rejected entirely if a non-secure origin attempts to set them.

+## Limitations

 This scheme gives no assurance to the server that the restrictions on cookie names are enforced.
 Servers could certainly probe the user agent's functionality